hashtopolis/server/README.md

 - Small and/or CPU-only tasks
 - Group assignment for agents and users for fine-grained access-control
 - Compatible with crackers supporting certain flags
-- Report generation fro executed attacks and agent status
+- Report generation for executed attacks and agent status
 - Multiple file distribution variants

 ## Setup and Usage